Visiting a National Park? Here’s Why You Should Go with an Expert

-Condé Nast Traveler recently spoke with national parks travel expert and A&K USA Managing Director Marty Behr, who says the key is in avoiding popular sites and finding alternate, lesser-known gems — something A&K delivers in both exotic, far-flung locales and places right here in North America on new Tailor Made U.S.A. itineraries.
+Condé Nast Traveler spoke with national parks travel expert and A&K USA Managing Director Marty Behr, who says the key is in avoiding popular sites and finding alternate, lesser-known gems — something A&K delivers in both exotic, far-flung locales and places right here in North America on Tailor Made U.S.A. itineraries.

 “There are 20 or so vista points in the Grand Canyon, so [any visitors should] stay away from the most popular, like El Tovar and Bright Angel, which often have large crowds,” says Behr.
 “Old Faithful [Yellowstone’s famous geyser] is in a huge area, so you can sometimes view it without being near other people as well.”